New Student Information

 - Mac: The latest available macOS software updates are required.
-Only macOS 10.15 and newer are allowed and supported on the network.
+Only macOS 11 (Big Sur) and higher are allowed and supported on the network.

 - McAfee antivirus software is provided by Marist at no charge and is available for all students.

-- Please visit: https://my.marist.edu/antivirus-software to download the software prior to coming to campus.
-You must have an up-to-date antivirus client installed on your computer in order to access the Marist College network.
+- Please visit https://my.marist.edu/antivirus-software to download the software prior to coming to campus (please note that this page opens for incoming freshmen in August).
+You must have an up-to-date antivirus program installed on your computer in order to access the Marist College network.